-Note: NPH must possess comprehensive knowledge on SMS.
+Note. - NPH must possess comprehensive knowledge on SMS.
 Therefore, NPH must undergo and hold an SMS certificate.
 An introduction to SMS is sufficient for all other NPH except for SM, whereby requires having undergone SMS Implementation Course.

 - 3.12.2.1.2 The requirements for the staff file content and arrangements shall be as follows:

 - a) Biodata;

 - b) Employment Letter;

 - c) Job description or Term of Reference;

 - d) Yearly Training Programme; and

 - e) Certificates of attended courses.

+- 3.12.2.1.3 The acceptability of a single person holding several posts, possibly in combination with being the AM as well, will depend upon the nature and scale of the operation.
+The two main areas of concern are competency and an individual's capacity to meet his responsibilities.

-3.12.3 Combination of NPH's Responsibilities:
+- 3.12.3 Combination of NPH's Responsibilities:

 - a) The acceptability of a single person holding several posts, possibly in combination with being the AM as well, will depend upon the nature and scale of the operation.
-The two main areas of concern are competency and an individual's capacity to meet his responsibilities. - b) With regards to competency in the different areas of responsibility, there shall not be any difference from the requirements applicable to persons holding only one post.
+The two main areas of concern are competency and an individual's capacity to meet his responsibilities.

-- c) The capacity of an individual to meet his responsibilities will primarily be dependent upon the scale of the operation.
+- b) With regards to competency in the different areas of responsibility, there shall not be any difference from the requirements applicable to persons holding only one post. - c) The capacity of an individual to meet his responsibilities will primarily be dependent upon the scale of the operation.
 However, the complexity of the organisation or of the operation may prevent, or limit, combinations of posts which may be acceptable in other circumstances. - d) An RPTO shall maintain appropriate experience, qualification and training records to show compliance with item 3.12.3 (a) (b) and (c) above. - e) An RPTO shall ensure that all personnel are aware of the rules and procedures relevant to exercise of their duties.